keddo/ecommerce-sales/README.md

 # 🛒 Ecommerce Sales Platform

 A full-featured multi-platform ecommerce solution that includes a backend API, a responsive web frontend, and a mobile shopping app — all within one project directory.
+This repository is dedicated to showcasing full-stack MERN (MongoDB, Express, React, Node.js) projects, with a special focus on demonstrating the power and flexibility of React across web and mobile platforms.
+The featured project is a complete e-commerce solution consisting of a backend API, a web frontend, and a mobile application built using React Native and Expo.
+It highlights how modern JavaScript technologies can be combined to build dynamic, scalable, and responsive shopping experiences.
+From secure user authentication to product browsing, cart management, and seamless checkout, this project demonstrates the real-world capabilities of the MERN stack in both web and mobile development contexts.

 ## 📦 Project Structure